Long Island, NY

 Appointments

-Dr. Daniel Birk serves patients throughout Long Island from two strategically and conveniently located offices..., one in Port Jefferson Station and a second in Commack, New York.
+Dr. Daniel Birk serves patients throughout Long Island from a strategically and conveniently located office in West Islip, New York.

 More